 \section{Introduction}

-A breakthrough in information theory has been done by Shanon in 1948\cite{sh1,sh2}.
-The classical information theory has its practical manifestations in communication systems, computing devices, gaming, imaging and with several countless applications in real world.
-The current developments in technology is unbelievable without the existence of information theory.
-Before the establishment of information theory, there was also a major development in 1947; it is known for the invention of transistor\cite{tr}, which changed the whole electronics industry.
-The breakthrough developments known for transistor and information theory became the building blocks for revolutionary changes in science technology.
-Recently emerging quantum information theory overwhelming its applications in many domains like quantum computation, quantum communication, quantum cryptography, quantum imaging, quantum gaming and many others.
-The formulation of quantum information theory is based on the postulates of quantum mechanics along with the fundamental ingredients as superposition and entanglement.
-The efforts to develop quantum computer are on the way by using several physical techniques.
-Many companies in the market are eagerly applying efforts to push this area towards commercialization and to develop quantum computer with different physical approaches like NMR, Bose-Einestein condensation, Super conducting approach, Ion trap system, Ultra cold atoms, Majorana fermion etc. So there is a race among all the big companies to capture the existence of quantum computer, but still the universal quantum computer is missing.
-For practical applications, we need physical systems to store and to process the information.
-The microscopic world of various types of qubits is the basic physical system which support to process the quantum information.
-We may fire a natural question, can we store and process the information in these physical systems more efficiently than classical one?
-And what are the physical constraints responsible to execute the quantum information\cite{info1,info2}?
-The efficient Information storage and its processing in the microscopic world can be handled by the principles of quantum mechanics.
-It is always interesting to discover the feasible and non-feasible physical situations which play the important role to execute the quantum information and designing the quantum protocols.
-So, investigating the situations which are not possible is also an important paradigm.
-These impossible physical conditions are expressed by no-go theorems\cite{nogo1,nogo2}.
-Before applying the fruitful efforts to develop any quantum application it is always good to keep in view the structure of no-go theorems; which is always helpful to tackle the feasibility and non-feasibility of physical situations.
-On the other hand, towards the development of quantum computer, there are always challenges to manipulate and control the qubits and to protect these from decoherence.
-The phenomenon of decoherence is the killer of superposition in quantum systems and restrict to perform perfect quantum computation.
-But gradual efforts in quantum information are on the way to tackle the problem of efficient quantum information manipulation in varieties of physical systems.
-Recent developments in quantum computation is very progressive and rapid than the past historical developments.
-So, in this direction it is very important to understand the gradual milestone developments and track these; which may be useful to perform further progress in the future.
-In the following sections, we present major developments with theoretical aspects and touching the experimental discussions as well.
-We managed the time periods of developments in slots.
-The first time slot is dealing with 10 years and rest of the time slots deal with 9 years each to maintain the continuity.
-In these slots we presented gradual milestone developments over the corresponding time period of the slot.
-Here it is mention that, we are emphasized to discuss the milestone developments only, however there may be many others developments in parallel during each era.
-The sections begin with the era of 1970s; when the emergence of computation has been modeled with the concept of reversible computation and tour the article with the important major developments till the date mentioned as 2018.
+A breakthrough in the classical information theory has been done by C.Shannon in 1948 \cite{sh1}.
+This theory has its practical manifestations in communication systems, computing devices, gaming, imaging and with countless applications in real world.
+The theory of quantum information, which generalizes Shannon's theory stems from the postulates of quantum mechanics and based on such fundamental ingredients of quantum mechanics as superposition and entanglement.
+Based on quantum information theory, the efforts to develop quantum computer are on the way by using several physical techniques.
+Many companies in the market are eagerly applying efforts to push this area towards commercialization and to develop quantum computer with different physical approaches like super conducting approach, ion trap system, ultra cold atoms, Majorana fermions, etc (see recent review~\cite{Bishnoi:2020} and its bibliography).
+A number of quantum computers with several dozens qubits have been created at the laboratory level, and in January 2019 IBM \url{(https://www.ibm.com/quantum-computing/)} announced the first commercial quantum computer.
+We may fire a natural question: can we store and process the information in these physical systems more efficiently than classical one?
+And what are the physical constraints responsible to execute quantum information~\cite{info1,info2}?
+So, investigating situations which are not possible is also an important paradigm.
+These impossible physical conditions are expressed by no-go theorems~\cite{nogo1,nogo2}.
+Before applying the fruitful efforts to develop any quantum application it is always good to keep in view the structure of no-go theorems, which is always helpful to tackle the feasibility and non-feasibility of physical situations.
+On the other hand, towards development of quantum computing, there are always challenges to manipulate and control the qubits and to protect them from decoherence.
+The phenomenon of decoherence is the killer of superposition in quantum systems and a serious restriction on the way to perfect quantum computation.
+Recent developments in quantum computation are very progressive and more rapid than the past historical developments.
+So, in this direction it is very important to understand the gradual milestone developments and track them what may be useful for further progress in the future.
+In the following sections, we present some major developments with theoretical aspects and touching the experimental issues as well.
+We managed the time periods of developments in two slots (1970-2000) and (2001-2020).